zavetsec/ZavetSec-HardeningBaseline/README.md

 **What may break:**

-- **SMBv1 disable** — legacy devices (old printers, NAS, XP/2003) that only
+- **SMBv1 disable** — legacy devices that only speak SMBv1 (old printers, NAS,
-  speak SMBv1 will lose network access.
-Audit first with `Get-SmbConnection` to identify dependent devices.
+  XP/2003) lose network access.
+Run `Get-SmbConnection` first to identify dependent devices.
-- **SMB signing required** — clients that do not support signing will be rejected.
-Negligible in modern environments, significant in mixed/legacy ones.
+- **SMB signing required** — clients without signing support are rejected.
+  Negligible in modern environments, check in legacy/mixed estates.
-- **Credential Guard** — requires UEFI + Secure Boot + VBS-capable hardware.
+- **Credential Guard** — requires UEFI + Secure Boot + VBS hardware.
-  Silently skipped on incompatible hardware, but verify before deploying on older servers.
+  Skipped gracefully on incompatible machines.
-- **NTLMv2 only** — legacy systems that only support LM/NTLMv1 will fail
+- **NTLMv2 only** — systems that only support LM/NTLMv1 fail authentication.
-  authentication.
-Rare, but exists in some OT/industrial environments.
+  Rare in IT, more common in OT/industrial environments.
-- **Print Spooler disable** (`-EnablePrintSpoolerDisable`) — printing stops.
+- **Print Spooler** (`-EnablePrintSpoolerDisable`) — printing stops entirely.
-  Apply only to servers and workstations that do not print.
+  Apply only to non-printing machines.
-- **PSv2 disable** — requires a reboot.
-Some older automation scripts that explicitly call `powershell -version 2` will break.
+- **PSv2 disable** — requires reboot.
+Automation calling `powershell -version 2`

-**What never breaks:**
-Audit mode is fully read-only.
-Rollback restores prior registry state from the JSON backup.
-Services are restored to their original startup type.
+  will break.

-**Reboot required for:** Credential Guard, DEP (AlwaysOn), PSv2 disable, SMBv1 client driver.
+**Reboot required for:** Credential Guard · DEP AlwaysOn · PSv2 disable · SMBv1 client driver.

+**Apply runtime:** ~20–60 seconds on a modern workstation.
+Audit mode is faster.
+Audit policy configuration (27 subcategories via `auditpol`) accounts for most of the runtime on domain-joined machines.

 ---